This Is A Job For An American

 Is he in the country on an H1b visa to address a shortage of miscreants?
 I think we can supply our own, and even worse, thank you very much.

 A former Cisco employee pleaded guilty in a San Jose federal court on Wednesday to unlawfully accessing Switchzilla's Amazon Web Services infrastructure and damaging the networking giant's cloud computing resources.
-Sudhish Kasaba Ramesh, who worked at Cisco from July 2016 to April 2018, admitted in a plea agreement with …
+Sudhish Kasaba Ramesh, who worked at Cisco as a software engineer from July 2016 to April 2018, admitted in a …

 But this was a cyber-crime.
 It is increasingly difficult to hire white collar criminals in the USA, the market is so tight and so many of the best have secure government jobs.